Table of Contents

 Some of your biggest expenses each month, such as a mortgage or student loan payments, are likely predictable.
 Others, like major car repairs or a leaky roof, can creep up when you least expect them.
 Having funds set aside to help cover those unplanned costs — not to mention future expenses such as retirement — is critical to maintaining your financial health.

 So, exactly how much money should you have in savings?
 And how much money should you save each month?
 The exact figures will vary based on your lifestyle and income, but you'll want enough set aside to help cover emergency needs as well as longer-term goals.
 Here's what to know.

 The 3 Savings Buckets

 When thinking about savings, one of the most important strategies is to break down your reserves into short-, medium- and long-term needs.
 Depending on your individual situation, these three "buckets" may be different sizes and consist of different assets:

 - Short-term (emergency) savings.
 An emergency fund can help you cover unexpected costs, such as a medical bill or the sudden loss of your paycheck.
 A good rule of thumb is to have enough money to cover between three and six months' worth of basic expenses in a secure, interest-bearing bank account.
-Western & Southern Life's Emergency Fund Calculator can help you estimate the amount you may need.

 - Medium-term savings.
 The second bucket is for your large, pre-planned purchases that may be a few years away.
 These can include things such as your wedding expenses or the down payment on your first home.
 In order to track your progress, it may be helpful to keep these funds in an account that's separate from your emergency savings.
 Alternatively, some banks allow you to create different savings categories in a single account, each with its own label, to more easily track your progress.